top of page

 Following this success, Sophie went on to play the role of Rosina in Opera Australia’s 2020 NSW School’s Tour of The Barber of Seville.
 During this time, Sophie was awarded the prestigious Australian Opera Awards Committee Dame Joan Sutherland Award.

-With an invitation to join Opera Australia’s Young Artist Program in 2021, Sophie has gone on to make her role debut as Donna Anna in their 2023 production of Don Giovanni, as well as cover the roles of Hanna Glavari in The Merry Widow, Princess Eudoxie in La Juive, Violetta in La Traviata, Gilda in Rigoletto and most recently, Olympia in Les contes d'Hoffmann.
+With an invitation to join Opera Australia’s Young Artist Program in 2021, Sophie has since been involved in a number of productions, a highlight being her role debut as Donna Anna in their 2023 production of Don Giovanni.
+She has also covered the roles of Hanna Glavari in The Merry Widow, Princess Eudoxie in La Juive, Gilda in Rigoletto and most recently, Olympia in Les contes d'Hoffmann.
 In 2021, she was also fortunate enough to return as Maria in West Side Story, touring to both Perth and Brisbane.